abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 Perform custom validations just before pushing into remote while being on the "Commit Message" screen (see [#6013](https://github.com/abapGit/abapGit/pull/6013)).

+### VALIDATE_AFTER_PUSH

+Perform custom validations right after push has been performed.
+The updated meta data of the repository like *commit hash ID* or the current *branch name* are provided.
+Integration of these data into the code base are the most common use case (see [#7521](https://github.com/abapGit/abapGit/pull/7521)).

 ### WALL_MESSAGE_LIST

 Can be used to add a message at the list level (repository list, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).